Commandery (China): Han dynasty and Three Kingdoms period

 When the Han dynasty triumphed over Chu in 206 BCE, the Zhou feudal system was initially reinstated, with Emperor Gaozu recognizing nearly independent kings and granting large territories to his relatives.
 These two sets of kingdoms were placed under hereditary rulers assisted by a chancellor (xiàng).
 Parallel to these, some Qin commanderies were continued, placed under a governor appointed directly by the central government.

 By the Eastern Han dynasty, the commanderies were subordinated to a new division, the province (zhōu). — establishing a three-tier system composed of provinces, commanderies, and counties.
 Based upon legendary accounts of the Yellow Emperor's Nine Provinces which were geographic rather than formal political areas, there were initially 13 provinces and roughly 100 commanderies.

 Jin dynasty and the Southern and Northern dynasties

-China was greatly divided during the following five centuries, during the Jin and Northern and Southern dynasties period.
+China was greatly divided during the following four centuries, during the Jin and Northern and Southern dynasties period.
 The number of administrative units drastically increased due to intense warfare, fluid political boundaries, forced migrations, widespread population loss, and the loss of central government control in many areas particularly during the Sixteen Kingdoms.
 Although the legacy three-tier system was still in formal effect, rulers of various kingdoms had defined and re-defined provinces until they became increasingly sub-divided, blurring the distinction between provinces and commanderies and reflecting the chaos of China at the time.